MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade-2012.md

 ### Prerequisites

 1. [Sign up for an LCS trial or partner project](upgrade-overview-2012.md#sign-up-for-a-lifecycle-services-trial-or-partner-project).
-1. For each AX 2012 release, update to the most recent cumulative update that is available before you upgrade to the most recent Finance and Operations application release.
+1. For each AX 2012 release, update to the most recent cumulative update that is available before you upgrade to the most recent Finance + Operations application release.
 1. Install the pre-upgrade checklist.
 For more information, see [Installation](prepare-data-upgrade.md#installation).
 1. Go through the data upgrade preparation steps.
 You can skip the "Set up user mapping" step.
 This step is relevant only for cloud-hosted upgrades.
 1. Make a backup of your database (MicrosoftDynamicsAX).
 For more information, see [Create a Full Database Backup](https://docs.microsoft.com/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server?view=sql-server-2016).